arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 {{
 chrs['Therion'] = "the evil dragon that helped Philoteras deceive people.
 Based on the red dragon in [Revelation 12:3](https://www.biblegateway.com/passage/?search=Revelation+12%3A3&version=NIV), who a few verses later in [Relevation 12:9](https://www.biblegateway.com/passage/?search=Revelation%2012%3A9&version=NIV) is indicated to be a symbolic image for Satan: _\"The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him\"_."
 }}
-“The enormous red dragon Therion from the Dead Mountains made him a wand that helped him deceive people.
+“The red dragon Therion from the Dead Mountains made him a wand that helped him deceive people.
 He used it to cast a spell over this city that dulled people’s sense of discernment between what is true and what is a lie.”

 “What about the people at your places of learning?
 Were not the teachers and learned people there immune to this spell of deception?”